 West Virginia is generally regarded as a gambling-friendly state with plenty of gaming options for its residents.
 The state is home to five land-based casinos and racetracks, a lottery and even permits some forms of online betting.
-Poker sites and online casinos are still illegal at this time, but the state has no problem with online horse wagering, fantasy sports betting or games of skill.
+Poker sites and online casinos are still illegal at this time, but the state has no problem with online sports betting, horse wagering, fantasy sports or games of skill.

 For the most part, you won’t have a hard time finding a place to play poker, bet on the ponies or try your hand at fantasy sports anywhere in the state.
 The only main things missing at this point are online poker and casino-style games.
 Some lawmakers seem open to the idea but no major efforts have yet been made to bring those forms of wagering to the state.

 Reputable West Virginia Betting Sites

 Horse and Greyhound Betting:

 One of the early signs of West Virginia’s friendly stance towards gambling was its support of New Jersey’s effort to legalize sports betting.
 In 2014, New Jersey Governor Chris Christie issued an order that the authorities would no longer prosecute licensed racing or casino facilities if they choose to accept sports wagers.
 West Virginia was one of 4 states that formally issued their support of New Jersey in the court case.